 Pack an Activity Kit for The Smaller Car Members

 Those specific words, are we there yet will come up at any time of your road trip from the smaller back seat passengers!
 Nothing has ever been invented to stop those irritating words being spoken.
 However, it is possible to reduce them by ensuring that no child steps out of the house without packing a selection of activities that can be practically referred to on the road.
-Get each member to fill up a backpack with at least three things that they can get on with quietly during the road trip, and ensure that each one of these activities is done in relative quietness for the safety of the driver when he or she needs it the most.
+Take a look at some toys and games reviews and get each member to fill up a backpack with at least three things that they can get on with quietly during the road trip, and ensure that each one of these activities is done in relative quietness for the safety of the driver when he or she needs it the most.